 Recently, more advanced treatments have emerged and can be performed in a doctor's office.
 Among these advances are endovenous laser therapy and ambulatory phlebectomy.
 "Using today's minimally invasive technology, varicose veins can vanish without all the disadvantages and inconveniences of less modern treatments," says David Klein, MD, the Medical Director of the Vein Therapy & Laser Center of Fairfield County, an affiliate of Norwalk Radiology and Mammography Center.
 "These are relatively quick, effective outpatient procedures that involve minimal discomfort.
 After treatment, patients can walk out of the office and resume their normal activities.
 Their legs look and feel better sooner and with little or no disruption to their busy schedules.
 It's very rewarding when advancements in medical technology enable us to provide an alternative that’s far superior to older treatments."

 He advises men and women to do their homework before meeting with a doctor.
-"Patients tell me that our website's Frequently Asked Question section (www.norwalkradiology.com) gave them a lot of information,"he says.
-He also advises going to the websites of The American College of Phlebology (www.phlebology.org) or the site for Endovascular Laser Therapy (www.elvslaser.com).
+"Patients tell me that our website's info sections gave them a lot of information,"he says.
+He also advises going to the websites of the American College of Phlebology.

-“This is the time of the year when many women seriously consider this treatment,” says Dr. Klein.
+“Winter is the time of the year when many women seriously consider this treatment,” says Dr. Klein.
 “It makes sense to have it done in the winter, so their legs will be ready for summer.
-With today’s advances, nobody has to spend the summer in long pants because she’s embarrassed by varicose veins.
+With today’s advances, nobody has to spend the summer in long pants because they're embarrassed by varicose veins.
 Not anymore,” he says.